maxhatei2/kPad/README.md

 # kPad
 kPad is a Notepad app made in Python and CustomTkinter.

+## Test beta releases for kPad!

+Become a βeta Tester!

+1. Send me a DM on Reddit or Discord: karotoland
+2. Test the app for any bugs
+3. Send me the bugs and they'll be fixed.

+Check the pre-releases to find an Alpha/Beta release!

 **If you want to compile for your platform or just run the file, you will need customtkinter installed.**

 ### kPad 1.3.0 (RC6.0) Automaticis